 Fact: In order to use plymer clay for serving dishes, it is widely accepted in the arts & crafts community that you must sandwich the clay between two layers of glass in order to make it safe. (compare that to somebody making clay jewelry who uses a coat of gloss varnish to protect you from these health risks- doesn’t sound quite the same, does it?)

 NOW.
 It is true that Polymer clay has been reworked recently to be safer to work with.
 HOWEVER.
 It is STILL not recommended to EAT out of it, and that, in itself, should be a clue that you don’t want this stuff sitting in your body.
 EVEN WITH A VARNISH COATING.
 Depending on the coating, the varnish could be just as nasty to your skin (not giving you cancer, of course, but cause other potentially permanent and/or painful issues with your piercing/skin) Everyone should know by now that your skin absorbes, to a certain extent, everything that it comes into contact with.
 Seriously consider what you put into your body.
 Seriously consider what you give your skin to absorb.”

-Anonymous asked: how do you feel about people who can't afford piercings and do them their selves?
+Anonymous said: how do you feel about people who can't afford piercings and do them their selves?

 I think that if you really want a piercing but can’t afford it, then you can wait and save up your money until you can.
 Self-piercing is dangerous and no doubt you’re likely going to mess it up some how.
 Misplacing it (and potentially hitting a vein or nerve), giving yourself an infection, causing unnecessary damage (can be done in so many ways; using a sewing needle, forcing it through, etc.), putting in the wrong type of jewelry which will cause problems, etc… All things to consider and are some of the many reasons behind you ending up regretting self-piercing.